-- 1. Have three fresh button-cell batteries at hand.
+- 1. Have two fresh CR2032 batteries at hand.
 Hold batteries by the edges.
 Do not touch the contacts.
 Wipe each battery with a clean, lint-free cloth to remove dirt and oil. - 2.
 Make sure the calculator is off.
 Do not press CLR again until the entire procedure for changing batteries is completed.
 Changing batteries with the calculator on can erase the contents of Continuous Memory.
-If you have set any appointments, make sure they will not come due while the batteries are out.
+If you have set any appointments, make sure they will not come due while the batteries are out. - 3.
+Turn the calculator over and prize off the battery cover.